noodldocs/noodldocs.github.io/2.4/guides/basic-concepts/README.md

 ## Extendability

 Noodl has enough abstracted, high level nodes to keep you productive while providing you with enough low level nodes to make it flexible enough to granularly solve any problem in the way you see fit.
 Sometimes though, specific problems require specific solutions.
-If you would happen to find yourself wanting to expand beyond the built in nodes you can use the [Function](nodes/javascript/function/) node, [Script](nodes/javascript/script/) node or the Noodl SDK.
+If you would happen to find yourself wanting to expand beyond the built in nodes you can use the [Function](nodes/javascript/function/) and [Script](nodes/javascript/script/) nodes or build your own [Module](extending/) using the Noodl SDK.

 ## Version control

-Noodl also features built-in version control powered by Git, letting you keep track of your changes, and easily collaborate even as your team scales.
+Noodl also features built-in [version control](guides/version-control/) powered by Git, letting you keep track of your changes, and easily collaborate even as your team scales.

 ## Get Noodling!